Suricata, Supercharged.

 scp rockfish-license.json root@sensor:/opt/rockfish/etc/rockfish_license.json

-rockfish sigma --license /opt/rockfish/etc/rockfish_license.json
+rockfish occam --license /opt/rockfish/etc/rockfish_license.json

 No License